vlsi-lab/TRNG/tests/README.md

 ## NIST SP 800-90B
 Ref.
 [NIST SP 800-90B](https://doi.org/10.6028/NIST.SP.800-90B)

 The used test suite was obtained by cloning the [NIST SP 800-90B-GiT](https://github.com/usnistgov/SP800-90B_EntropyAssessment) repo.
-Check the README file of this repo for further details to execute the tests.
+Check the README file of this repo for a detailed description to execute the IID and restart tests.
+For what concerns the conditioning tests, we used Keccak, hence a vetted component.
+This means that the `ea_conditioning` command is:
+`./ea_conditioning -v <n_in> 1600 1600 <h_in>`
+where `n_in` is the number of true random bits in input to Keccak and `h_in` is equal to 0.9982 (IID entropy assessment per bit) multiplied by `n_in`.

+In this way, the user can understand which value of `n_in` produces the required output entropy, thus how much the throughput of the whole system can be increased.